 - Health

 - Ethics, fair play and honesty

 - Athletes' rights as set forth in the Code

 - Excellence in performance

 - Character and Education

 - Fun and joy

 - Teamwork

 - Dedication and commitment

 - Respect for rules and laws

 - Respect for self and other Participants

 - Courage

 - Community and solidarity

 The spirit of sport is expressed in how we play true.

 Doping is fundamentally contrary to the spirit of sport.

-Scope of the FEI Anti-Doping Rules for Human Athletes
+Scope of these Anti-Doping Rules

 These Anti-Doping Rules shall apply to: